How to File a Complaint

 The team at SWMBH is ready to help you with your goals and dreams.
 We are available to answer your questions and concerns.
 We are here to make sure that you get the services and support that you need.
 Our customer service staff are here to help you as you make your way through recovery.

-You can get more information on the complaint processes in our Customer Handbooks located under Member Documents on our Resources for You page.
+You can get more information on the complaint processes in our Customer Handbooks located on our Member Documents page.
 If you have any questions, please do not hesitate to reach out to us.